-As of the date of this annual report, we occupy facilities totaling approximately 418,900 square feet, which house our management and administration, operations, research and development and sales and marketing departments.
-Of our facilities, approximately 182,400 square feet are owned and approximately 236,500 square feet are occupied under leases.
-We consider our facilities insufficient to meet our future operational requirements and in 2018, purchased 65,700 square feet of land in Hsinchu, Taiwan for the construction of a future office building and in 2021, executed a property development agreement for the construction of a future office building in Taipei, Taiwan.
+As of the date of this annual report, we occupy facilities totaling approximately 383,200 square feet, which house our management and administration, operations, research and development and sales and marketing departments.
+Of our facilities, approximately 182,400 square feet are owned and approximately 200,800 square feet are occupied under leases.
+We consider our facilities insufficient to meet our future operational requirements and in 2018, purchased 65,700 square feet of land in Hsinchu, Taiwan for the construction of a future office building.
 See "Risk Factor - We are subject to risks associated with development and construction of our office buildings."
 The table below lists the location of our operating facilities.

-Location Primary Use Approximate Square Footage Hsinchu, Taiwan Research & development, management & administration 233,700 Taipei, Taiwan Research & development, sales & marketing 87,800 Shanghai, China Research & development, sales & marketing 43,400 Shenzhen, China Sales & marketing 20,200 Milpitas, California Sales & marketing, management 13,300 Others (1) Sales & marketing, management 20,500
+Location Primary Use Approximate Square Footage Hsinchu, Taiwan Research & development, management & administration 205,200 Taipei, Taiwan Research & development, sales & marketing 82,200 Shanghai, China Research & development, sales & marketing 43,400 Shenzhen, China Sales & marketing 20,200 Milpitas, California Sales & marketing, management 13,300 Others (1) Sales & marketing, management 18,900

-(1) Korea, Macau, Hong Kong, Yokohama, Japan, Beijing, Nanjing and Suzhou, China
+(1) Korea, Macau, Hong Kong, Yokohama, Japan, Beijing, Nanjing, Hangzhou and Suzhou, China